 Caleb has found the same thing – when helping distressed marriages heal and recover, there is always some unhealthy entitlement in the mix that has caused the distress.

 What is particularly interesting about this study from Tolmacz is that he found that gender is a huge factor in the issue of relational entitlement and that women are especially affected.
 This relates to the identity roles we bring to our marriages as men and women where women are socialized to be concerned about meeting the needs of others.
-This is a great trait, but leads to the depreciation of their own wishes, needs and self-worth and consequently they are more prone to being on the receiving end of the entitlement problem.
+This is a great trait but leads to the depreciation of their own wishes, needs, and self-worth and consequently, they are more prone to being on the receiving end of the entitlement problem.

-This gets more serious though as this same researcher found that entitlement contributes to desire for divorce, and does more so among men and women in making the divorce decision.
+This gets more serious though as this same researcher found that entitlement contributes to desire for a divorce, and does more so among men and women in making the divorce decision.
 Generally speaking, is entitlement was a weapon, men are holding it, and women are on the receiving end of its brutality.

 So, realize, that while we experience and express entitlement at some pretty basic and relatively innocent levels, it also has this really dark, dark side to it.
-For that reason, even if you are not anywhere near that sever end of the spectrum, we’re asking you to take it very seriously.
+For that reason, even if you are not anywhere near that severe end of the spectrum, we’re asking you to take it very seriously.
 Husbands, this is a challenge primarily for you – Make sure you get the worksheet.